2020dfff/2020dfff.github.io/content/blog/research-insights-graph-algorithms.md

 ---
 title: "Research Insights: Recent Advances in Graph Algorithms"
 date: 2025-04-15
+excerpt: A brief overview of recent developments in graph algorithms and their applications in data mining.
 categories: research
 tags: graph-algorithms data-mining research
-excerpt: "A brief overview of recent developments in graph algorithms and their applications in data mining."
 published: true
 ---
 # Recent Advances in Graph Algorithms

 Graph algorithms continue to play a crucial role in various applications, from social network analysis to recommendation systems.
 In this post, I'll discuss some of the recent advances in graph algorithms that have caught my attention.